A 4-dimensional light bulb theorem for disks: Converting homotopies to isotopies

 \section{Converting homotopies to isotopies}

-As in the previous sections, let $D_0$ and $D_1$ denote properly embedded disks in a $4$-manifold $X$ (with boundary), related by a regular homotopy $h: I \times D^2 \to X$ fixing the boundary.
-Our proof of Theorem \ref{one} requires the following lemma.
+As in the previous sections, let $D_0$ and $D_1$ denote disks with a $\pi_1$-negligible common dual sphere $G$, properly embedded in a compact $4$-manifold $X$, that are homotopic rel boundary.
+We are now ready to prove our main result.